KatarinaDraganovCsordas/Simple-projects-JavaScript/Password/README.md

 * password.css: The CSS file that styles the web page.
 * password.js: The JavaScript file that contains the logic for evaluating password strength.
 * img - kepek/send-icon.png: The image used for the submit button icon.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request if you have any changes or enhancements.